rmavis/cms/local/specs/readme.md

 - content_path: which returns a (string) path to the directory to read through
 - filter, which receives a hash and returns a boolean indicating whether the object represented by that hash should be built and included in the group

 A group spec can also include a `prepare` method.
-If it does, the method must receive an array of Templates and return an array of Templates.
-The purpose of the `prepare` method is to enable arbitrary transformation of the Templates that comprise the Group.
+If it does, the method must receive an array of Entries and return an array of Entries.
+The purpose of the `prepare` method is to enable arbitrary transformation of the Entries that comprise the Group.
 If the spec defines this method, it will be called just before creating the Group.
 Else, not.

 A group spec should also define a `view_file` method.
 This will work as it does for Pages, etc.